Skip to content

 Proportion of Participants Reporting Receptive Condomless Anal Sex (CAS)12 MonthsParticipants will complete a detailed behavioral assessment to report the number of men with whom they have had receptive CAS in the past 3 months.
 Changes in the mean number of receptive CAS partners will be examined.

-Proportion of Participants with Prevention Effective PrEP Use12 MonthsProportion of participants taking daily oral PrEP with tenofovir-diphosphate levels of 700 mol/punch or greater
+Proportion of Participants with Prevention Effective PrEP or ART Use12 MonthsProportion of participants taking daily oral PrEP with tenofovir-diphosphate levels commensurate with at least four doses per week OR HIV viral load \< 300 copies/mL from dried blood spot samples

 Countries